-As outlined in section 5.2, an SHS provider can offer direct support through accommodation services.
-The accommodation models that an SHS provider may be commissioned to provide (in some cases in partnership with a CHP) include crisis accommodation and transitional accommodation.
+As outlined in section 5.2, a service provider can offer direct support through accommodation services.
+The accommodation models that a service provider may be commissioned to deliver (in some cases in partnership with a CHP) include crisis accommodation and transitional accommodation.